MoniMurray/bookworms-et-al/README.md

 When a product is successfully added to the shopping cart a success message is displayed to the user giving a thumbnail view and synopsis of the product added.
 It conveniently provides a total monetary value of the products in the shopping cart so the user can keep a running count of the cost of what they have added to the cart for purchase.

-Within the shopping cart page, a user has additional functionality and can increase or decrease the quantity of the product they have selected to purchase, or remove it entirely, and can see the running total of their purchase update with every change they make.
+Within the shopping cart page, a user has additional functionality and can increase or decrease the quantity of a product they have selected to purchase up to a maximum of 5, or remove it entirely, and can see the running total of their purchase update with every change they make.

 The shopping cart contains a button link to the secure Checkout.